 Aurecon was engaged, along with four other consultants, in a joint venture as Mokolo Crocodile Consultants, to complete a wide range of engineering services for the first phase of the project, including:

-Phase 1 comprises a 4.5MW pump station and 81km of up to 1000mm diameter pipeline delivering approximately 40 million cubic metres per annum at a rate of 1.6 cubic metres per second from Mokolo Dam.
-The Phase 1 infrastructure will be constructed parallel to and tying in with existing infrastructure supplying Exxaro's Grootegeluk Mine, Eskom's Matimba Power Station and Lephalale Local Municipality and will also be extended to Steenbokpan.
+Phase 1 comprises a 4.5 MW pump station and 46 km (of up to 1 100 mm diameter) pipeline, delivering approximately 30 million cubic metres of water per annum, taken from the Mokolo Dam in the mountains south of Lephalale.
+This infrastructure was constructed parallel to, and tying in with, existing infrastructure supplying Exxaro's Grootegeluk Mine, Eskom's Matimba and Medupi Power Stations, and the Lephalale Local Municipality.